Do you really need to put your bird feeder away to stop avian flu? - NewsBreak

 “We actually did remove it because we had heard the avian flu was in Michigan,” said Eearon Henderson-King.

-He does not own chickens or other susceptible birds, and is trying to figure out the best approach.China reports first human infected with H3N8 bird flu strain
+He does not own chickens or other susceptible birds, and is trying to figure out the best approach.IMS: Indy 500 balloon release paused ‘indefinitely’

 “If it’s a case that doing something might harm them, I’m perfectly willing to wait,” Henderson-King said.